 In June, MDF ceased operations in Papua New Guinea, ending six years of support to government and businesses in coffee, cocoa, vanilla and livestock.
 Part of MDF's portfolio was transferred to DFAT's new Australia-PNG Economic Development Partnership (APEP).
-In 2023, MDF's for women entering employment in service sectors like tourism and outsourcing.
+In 2023, MDF's technology for women in agriculture and reduce barriers for women entering employment in service sectors like tourism and outsourcing.
 MDF support to Fiji's outsourcing sector resulted in 373 new and well paid jobs for women in 2023.
 MDF refocused on how people with disability could be better included in target markets and started to develop a new disability inclusion strategy.